kodihulk16/cs2-fake-loader-/README.md

 1. Install Python 3.x
 2. Install Pillow
-this is for python https://youtu.be/gmDB2iZMwAQ?si=7MzC7DXDdQb-Du8U this is for pillow https://youtu.be/MZZwXonQwdI?si=nOpa-rsGT0HlonEN
+this is for python https://youtu.be/gmDB2iZMwAQ?si=7MzC7DXDdQb-Du8U this is for pillow https://youtu.be/MZZwXonQwdI?si=nOpa-rsGT0HlonEN also run the bat file not the py one

 thank you for your support this is my first project love y'all :)